Anton Joachimsthaler: The Last Days of Hitler (1995)

 Kershaw wrote that chapters 5–7 of Joachimsthaler's book were "the most reliable and detailed examination" of the burning of Hitler and Eva Braun's bodies.
-Contrary to the view held by some early historians of Hitler's death and supported by certain scientific studies that bone withstands even indoor cremation, (Note: The verified dental remains include bone and charred muscle, with some breakage around the alveolar process and only partial burning (similar to the skull fragment debunked in 2009).)
-Joachimsthaler concluded there would have been little more than calcified bones and charred tissue left as to Hitler's body, which was then subjected to intense artillery bombardment in the end.
-He argued (as U.S. jurist Michael Musmanno had done 45 years earlier) that the Soviets never found an intact body.
+Contrary to the view held by some early historians of Hitler's death (supported by certain scientific studies) that bone withstands even indoor cremation, (Note: The verified dental remains include bone and charred muscle, with some breakage around the alveolar process and only partial burning (similar to the skull fragment debunked in 2009).)
+Joachimsthaler concluded that there would have been little more left of Hitler's body than "calcified bones that can easily disintegrate" subjected to intense artillery bombardment.
+On this basis, he argued (as U.S. jurist Michael Musmanno had done 45 years earlier) that the Soviets never found an intact body.
 Joachimsthaler dismissed an alleged Soviet autopsy report of Hitler's remains, correctly concluding that only his dental remains are known to have been found, (Note: In 2009, DNA analysis revealed that a skull fragment, long claimed by the Soviets to belong to Hitler, was actually that of a woman.) positing that the Soviets sifted these from the soil.
 (Note: Joachimsthaler implies that the Soviets may have falsified an alleged body double of Hitler because they failed to find the dictator's body, and arguing that Hitler never used political decoys in life.)
 Joachim Fest also concluded that only Hitler or Braun's dental remains were confirmed to have been found by the Soviets.
 Kershaw supported Joachimsthaler's conclusions regarding Hitler's manner of death and the scantiness of the remains (owing to their lengthy burning and the heavy bombardment of the area).
 In his review of the forensic evidence and eyewitness statements, de Boer also supported Joachimsthaler's conclusions regarding the limited remains as well as the fabricated nature of the alleged autopsy report.